 4.3.6.1 General

-Clause 4.3.6 describes the procedures between an Application Function and the SMF to maintain an efficient user plane path for Application Functions that require it.
+Clause 4.3.6 describes the procedures between an Application Function and the SMF to maintain an efficient user plane path for Application Functions that require it and to support steering of subscriber traffic to service functions.

 As described in clause 5.6.7 of TS 23.501 [2], an Application Function may send requests to influence SMF routeing decisions for User Plane traffic of PDU Sessions.
-The AF requests may influence UPF (re)selection and allow routeing of user traffic to a local access (identified by a DNAI) to a Data Network.
+The AF requests may influence UPF (re)selection and allow routeing of user traffic to a local access (identified by a DNAI) to a Data Network and/or steering of traffic to service functions, identified by SFC policy identifier(s) within N6 traffic routing information.
 The AF may also provide in its request subscriptions to SMF events.

 The following cases can be distinguished: